 We have been working in the UK to design, develop and showcase suicide prevention education programmes for many years and in recognition of the lack of dedicated resources to vocationally focused suicide prevention qualification programmes, we created a formal international initiative, on a not-for-proﬁt basis.

 The National Centre for Suicide Prevention Training UK CIC is proud to have forged and developed lasting collaborative relationships with many of the UK’s leading suicide prevention specialists, all sharing the common beliefs, values and hope, that suicide has to be, one of the most preventable deaths.

-‘The National Centre for Suicide Prevention Training UK’ formerly ‘Suicide-Safer London CIC’
+‘The National Centre for Suicide Prevention Training UK’ was formerly ‘Suicide-Safer London CIC’.

 |Address||152-160 City Road, London, EC1V 2NX|

 How does your organisation contribute to preventing suicide and supporting those affected by it?

 - We provide excellence in workforce and community learning & development solutions, promoting evidence based suicide prevention programmes to those who need them the most, empowering communities and individuals to respond compassionately and appropriately to people at risk of suicide.